pagkly/Zed/Investopedia3/Knuckle-Buster.md

 Knuckle-Buster
 ## What is a Knuckle-Buster

-Knuckle-buster is a slang term for a manual credit card imprinter, a device merchants used to record credit card transactions before the advent of electronic [point-of-sale terminals](https://www.investopedia.com/terms/p/point-of-sale-terminal.asp).
+Knuckle-buster is a slang term for a manual credit card imprinter, a device merchants used to record credit card transactions before the advent of electronic [[point-of-sale terminals]](https://www.investopedia.com/terms/p/point-of-sale-terminal.asp).

 ## BREAKING DOWN Knuckle-Buster